 How will astronomers keep finding distant solar systems?

-NASA’s Kepler mission has found more than 2,000 exoplanets.
-It has also made a list of more than 5,000 additional potential exoplanets that astronomers need to study more carefully to be sure that they are indeed planets.
+NASA’s Kepler mission found more than 2,600 exoplanets during its nine year mission.
+It has also made a list of more than 3,000 additional potential exoplanets that astronomers need to study more carefully to be sure that they are indeed planets.

-NASA is also working on new space missions that will continue the hunt for exoplanets.
-While Kepler has searched within one particular patch of the sky, an upcoming mission called the Transiting Exoplanet Survey Satellite (TESS) will observe the entire sky to locate thousands of planets orbiting the nearest and brightest stars.
+NASA's Transiting Exoplanet Survey Satellite (TESS) mission is continuing the hunt for exoplanets.
+While Kepler primarily searched within one particular patch of the sky, TESS is observing the entire sky to locate thousands of planets orbiting the nearest and brightest stars.

 Who knows?
 One day, by studying exoplanets and distant solar systems, astronomers hope to answer the intriguing question: Is there life elsewhere in our galaxy?